 Q: How far out are you currently scheduling patients?

 A: We are currently booked until January 2018 but have availability from late January to early February.
-[UPDATE: As of March 2018, there is availability in June and beyond, with the exception of cancellations]
+[UPDATE: As of May 2018, availability is projected for January 2019 and on, with the exception of cancellations]

 Q: Is the term of stay in London the same as in France (arrive 1-2 days before surgery, pre-op appointment the day before, 7 days hospitalization, 5-7 days in country post-hospitalization)- Approximately 2 weeks?